All SEJ webinars are recorded, so if you can't join live, you can view it later.

 May 18, 2021

 When it comes to covering climate change and environmental crisis, journalists are missing a major hook: religion, faith and spirituality.
 Journalists on nearly every beat, along with every government department under the Biden Administration, are realizing that climate change is now too big a story to be siloed under “environment.”
 But as the conversation shifts, one major realm of human existence sits on the sidelines: how religion and spirituality shape the relationship between humans and their environment.
 Join us, 1:00-2:00 p.m.
 ET, for a discussion on how to find these missing stories and tell them well, including launch of a new fellowship and story grants via SEJ's Fund for Environmental Journalism.
-SEJ's Fund for Environmental Journalism.
-Webinar details and registration.
+Webinar details, video recording and chat log.

 What Would Real Environmental Health and Justice Look Like?